WAT CHAI WATTHANARAM

 Wat Chai Watthanaram reflects the Buddhist worldview, as described in the Traiphum cosmography.

-The main prang represents as thus Mount Meru, the central axis of the world and the abode of the gods the prang is surrounded by four smaller prangs at each corner on the same platform, representing the four continents the courtyard represents the seven oceans and the gallery the seven annular mountains.
-The outer wall symbolises the crystal mountain Chakrawan and thus is called Kamphaeng Kaeo or crystal wall.
+The main prang thus represents Mount Meru, the central axis of the world and the abode of the gods the prang is surrounded by four smaller prangs at each corner on the same platform, representing the four continents the courtyard represents the seven oceans, and the gallery the seven annular mountains.
+The outer wall symbolises the crystal mountain Chakrawan and thus is called Kamphaeng Kaeo, or the crystal wall.

 Wat Chai Watthanaram on old maps

-Maps of Ayutthaya with an indication of Wat Chai Watthanaram were first published in 1724 CE.
+Maps of Ayutthaya indicating Wat Chai Watthanaram were first published in 1724 CE.
 The monastery complex is mentioned as the “King's Golden Pagoda” on the detailed map of the Chao Phraya River and beyond (De Groote Siamse Rievier Me-Nam), belonging to François Valentijn's work Oud en Nieuw Oost-Indien, 1724-1726.

 In 1751 CE, Jacques Nicolas Bellin published in l'Abbé Prévost's "Histoire Générale des Voyages" a map of Ayutthaya named “Plan de la Ville de Siam, Capitale du Royaume de ce Nom Levé par un Ingénieur François en 1687” on which Wat Chai Watthanaram is labelled as “Pagode Royale”.